BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/RPI_GUIDE.md

         cd

- ## Run the BitCanna Full Node Wallet on RPi VM
+ ## Run the BitCanna Full Node Wallet on RPi

  After the bootstrap finishes download you can now run your wallet and start its synchronization process.